Michael Reich: Early life and education

+In 1968, while in graduate school, Reich was a founding member of the Union for Radical Political Economics (URPE).

 Reich contributed at least four articles to The Capitalist System, including a reprinting of "The Economics of Racism".
 Upon the book's release, the Journal of Economic Issues published a review of the book, summarizing it as "...a massive indictment of the contemporary American economic system.
-It is cast in Marxian terminology but stripped of some of Marx’s turgidity and excess verbiage."
+It is cast in Marxian terminology but stripped of some of Marx's turgidity and excess verbiage."